 This gives you another reason to go multichannel.
 If you have a good website and also dominate the results on all four sites, you’ll seem like the obvious choice even to the most careful researchers.
 To do this, you’ll have to master not only standard SEO for Google, but site-specific practices as well.
 See our articles on Amazon SEO and eBay SEO for more.

 Many of these researchers are checking prices.
 If you compete on price, make sure you do it not just for one site, but for all of the big four—at the very least.

 For details, see “How Online Retailers Can Turn Pre-purchase Research into an Advantage.”

 Streamlining & Simplifying Hacks

 Every ecommerce business faces a storm of daily tasks.
 Between shipping and handling, customer service, bookkeeping and taxes and SEO and, well, a lot of other stuff, everyone who sells online ends up multitasking like crazy.
 And that is terrible for you.
 Use these business hacks to reclaim your time and dominate the competition:

 5. Condense Customer Service

 Going multichannel/omnichannel is fantastic for your business.
 But dealing with a different customer service system for every channel creates severe inefficiencies.
 So severe, in fact, that 4 out of 10 support reps “are unable to efficiently resolve customer issues” as a result.

 eBay doesn’t exactly go out of its way to help you support Amazon customers at the same time, nor do Twitter and Facebook care to provide a mutually compatible messaging system.
 They want you to ignore their competitors.
 So, getting everything in one place is normally impossible.

 But you can boil it all down to one screen.
 Helpdesks like Zendesk and Freshdesk combine just about every customer service channel in one program.
 They can incorporate email, Facebook, Twitter, phone, live chat and more.
-You can even integrate tricky channels like Amazon and eBay using apps like ChannelReply.
+You can even integrate tricky channels like Amazon, eBay and Walmart using apps like ChannelReply.